Tahernezhad/Cartesian-Genetic-Programming-for-Truss-Optimization/README.md

   <img src="assets/best_devo.gif" alt="Development Process of the Truss Structure">
 </p>

-This repository contains the Python implementation for the paper: **[EvoDevo: Bioinspired Generative Design via Evolutionary Graph-Based Development](https://doi.org/10.3390/a18080467)**.
+This repository contains the Python implementation for the paper: **[EvoDevo: Bioinspired Generative Design via Evolutionary Graph-Based Development](https://doi.org/10.3390/a18080467)** as part of [RIED](https://riedesign.org/) project.
 It specifically focuses on the Cartesian Genetic Programming (CGP) methods discussed in the paper for optimising the design of truss structures.

 ## 📜 About the Project